apache/kylin/website/docs/operations/access-control/data-access-control/acl_table.md

 **Introduction**

-Table ACLs determines whether a user/user group can access a certain table loaded into Kyligence Enterprise.
+Table ACLs determines whether a user/user group can access a certain table loaded into Kylin.
 When a user/group is restricted to a table, the user/user group cannot query the table.

 - System administrator can grant table-level data access to a user/user group.
 All users/user groups that have access rights to the current project can read or query all tables in the current project by default.
 - When the access rights of the user/user group are deleted, or the user/user group is removed from the system, the corresponding table-level permissions are also deleted.